Philip Martin Brown: Personal life and awards

-He attended Barrow-in-Furness Grammar School for Boys where his favourite subject was English.
+He attended Barrow-in-Furness Grammar School for Boys.
 At the end of his fifth year, Brown was asked to leave the school, later stating that he was a "dreadful troublemaker".
-He lives in Paddock Wood, Kent, with his wife.
-They have two children.
+He lives in Paddock Wood, Kent, with his wife and family.

 In 2010, Brown was nominated for the Best Actor prize in the 2010 TV Choice Awards, and won it three years in a row.